euro-hpc-pl/SpinGlassPEPS.jl/README.md

 The documentation page "Concurrent sweeps and error control" also covers `beta_ladder`, which walks an inverse-temperature schedule with warm-started boundary MPS.
-It selects on **energy**; the truncation-error budget only excludes rungs whose contraction is untrustworthy, and is not a ranking of solution quality.
+A rung is trusted when `truncation.discarded_sum <= max_discarded`.
+The ladder minimizes energy over trusted rungs.
+If none has a valid energy, it returns the minimum-energy successful rung as an untrusted fallback.
+With the default `Inf`, selection is simply by minimum energy.
+The discarded-weight guard describes contraction reliability, not solution quality.

 Three runnable examples: